Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Mask Focal Loss

 The point where $p_{xy}=1$ is the center of Gaussian kernel at $(x, y)$.
 It is also the center point of the pedestrian’s head in our application. $p_{xy}\in (0,1)$ is the heatmap value of the neighborhood of the key point, depending on the distance from the key point.
 The region where $p_{xy}=0$ represents the background; $\hat{p}_{xy}$ is the predicted heatmap value at $(x, y)$; $\alpha$, $\beta$ and $\gamma$ are predefined parameters.
 What is different from the original Focal Loss is that in the neighborhood of the key point, it considers a weight factor $(1-p_{xy})^\beta$ to further adjust the loss contributions of samples \cite{law2018cornernet}: closer to the center, larger $p_{xy}$ and less contributions.

-Recently, Leng et al. proposed Poly loss, which approximates the cross entropy and Focal Loss via Taylor expansion \cite{leng2022polyloss}.
-For example, to reduce the term number used for approximation, a coefficient perturbation method ($\varepsilon_1$ is the perturbation coefficient of ($1-p_t$) ) is adopted.
-Then Focal Loss can be represented by the following poly-1 form,
+Recently, Leng et al. proposed Poly loss, which approximates the cross entropy and Focal Loss via Taylor expansion~\cite{leng2022polyloss}.
+For example, to reduce the term number used for approximation, a coefficient perturbation method is adopted.
+Then, Focal Loss can be represented by the following poly-1 form,

-where $p_t$ indicates the predicted value.
+where $p_t$ indicates the predicted value, $\varepsilon_1$ is the perturbation coefficient of ($1-p_t$) and $\gamma$ is predetermined parameters in original focal loss.
 A large number of experiments have proved the effectiveness of poly-1 form, that is, only introducing the first order polynomial of Focal Loss via Taylor expansion with some hyper-parameters can obtain significant accuracy improvement.